 Now over to you, what types of context parity issues have you seen in the wild?

-**UPDATE ONE** Likely due to the parity issues that I’ve discussed herein, Google has pushed back the mobile-only indexing timing a couple months.
+**UPDATE ONE** Likely due to the parity issues that I’ve discussed herein, Google has pushed back the mobile-only indexing timing a couple of months.
 John Mueller indicates that it could be April or May that it is rolled out.

 **UPDATE TWO** Screaming Frog recently released version 15 of the software and it features native crawl comparison functionality.
 It allows the user to compare two crawls of any configuration that you decide.